ayan344/Coznifyz-Project/README.md

  ### 5. Model evalution
          R^2 and Adj R^2
  ### 6. Result Interpretation
- This model will help business owners predict their rating onthe parameters considered in our model and improve the customer experience.In this project a number of features about existing restaurants of different areas in a city andare analysed t to predict rating of the restaurant.
+ This model will help business owners predict their rating on the parameters considered in our model and improve the customer experience.In this project a number of features about existing restaurants of different areas in a city andare analysed  to predict rating of the restaurant.
 This makes it an important aspect to be considered, before making a diningdecision.
 Such analysis is essential part of planning before establishing a venture like that of a restaurant.